AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 1. Press **ctrl+s** to save your changes.

-### Add code to create a queue client and create a queue
+### Task 5: Add code to create a queue client and create a queue

 Now it's time to add code to create the queue storage client and create a queue.